Zest-studi-o/P01-Allotment-gardens/README.md

 - Using aria labels.
 - Using semantic html.
 - Making sure that background and foreground colours have high contracts, after an error returned in the nav bar by the lighthouse validator the darkness background colour was inscreased in order to contrast higher with the white color applied to the font, the logo also has a drop shadow to enhance visibility and the clickable menu for mobile screens uses a visible font size.
-- Using a sans serif font recommended for web which are easy to read
+- Using a sans serif font recommended for web which are easy to read.
+- Adding titles to iframes.

 ---